 Both stand-alone audio-only and computer-peripheral CD-R recorders are available today.
 Stand-alone audio machines are best described as a cross between a DAT recorder and a CD player; users can record discs and perform simple editing of tracks and subcode.
-These recorders operate in real time for example, recording a 60-minute program takes 60 minutes.
+These recorders operate in real time - for example, recording a 60-minute program takes 60 minutes.
 Of course, an hour-long live performance will always require an hour to record.
-But if the source being recorded already exists in digital form, such as a computer file, some computer CD-R drives can record the data at $2\times$ , $4\times$ , or $6\times$ the realtime speed.
-On a 6x drive, for example, the data for a 60-minute digital audio recording fed from an appropriate high-speed source could be transferred to CD-R in just 10 minutes.
+But if lations acts as a reference that allows the recorder to check and correct the disc speed.